Discover the Versatility of Lobster Meat in Various Dishes

 Transfer the grits to a shallow dish and let them cool for about 30 minutes.
 Then, cover and refrigerate until they firm up (at least 2 hours or overnight).

-Once the grits have set, use a biscuit cutter to cut them into individual cakes.
+Once the grits have been set, cut them into individual cakes using a biscuit cutter.
 Heat a skillet over medium-high heat and cook the grit cakes until they're golden brown on each side, about 3-4 minutes per side.

 For the Warm Butter Lobster: